30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 6.30 Ounces

-It was designed by a US military veteran named Austin McGlaun and part of the Forged by War Series, which is a program where veterans design knives and other gear they wish they had on the battlefield.
+It was designed by a US military veteran named Austin McGlaun and is part of the Forged by War Series, which is a program where veterans design knives and other gear they wish they had on the battlefield.
 The program donates 10 percent of the proceeds go to a program that benefits veterans (for this knife proceeds go to the Green Beret Foundation).

 Here is a good video review of the Clever Girl.

-5. Ka-Bar TDI Compact Knife
+5. KA-BAR Original TDI Knife

 Blade Style: Drop-Point